NWChemEx/.github/docs/source/project_management/ci_maintainer_notes.rst

 The template workflows are pictured as ``Task{{1,2,3,4}}_tmpl.yml`` in the architecture image.

 These template workflows receive the input parameters from the topmost layer workflow files from which they have been called.
-These template workflows uses some common custom actions developed by us with the inputs received from caller workflows.
+These template workflows use some common custom actions developed by us with the inputs received from caller workflows.
 For example:

 a. ``c-cpp_tmpl.yml`` uses the custom actions ``get_dependencies`` with input param dependencies and ``build_and_test`` with input param ``CPP_GITHUB_TOKEN``.
 b. ``deploy_docs_tmpl.yml`` uses the custom actions ``get_dependencies`` with input param ``dependencies`` and ``build_docs`` with input params ``target`` and ``skip_doxygen``.